Home | Education | Affiliations | Research | Honors and Awards | Publications | Contact

 Ph.D.

-I am a Postdoctoral Researcher at BCAM - Basque Center for Applied Mathematics.
-In 2016, I was awarded the La Caixa Fellowship Grant for my doctoral studies and in 2021 I obtained my Ph.D. degree with “Sobresaliente Cum Laude” distinction award from the University of the Basque Country UPV/EHU.
-My research interests are Astrodynamics and Machine Learning and my activities mainly involve spacecraft trajectory optimization, evolutionary computations, space dynamics and control, numerical simulation, orbital mechanics, meta-heuristics, and software development for space simulation.
+I am Abolfazl Shirazi, CEO and Founder at Zerua Tech.
+I was a Postdoctoral Researcher at BCAM - Basque Center for Applied Mathematics for more than two years.
+Prior to that, in 2016, I was awarded the La Caixa Fellowship Grant for my doctoral studies and in 2021 I obtained my Ph.D. degree with “Sobresaliente Cum Laude” distinction award from the University of the Basque Country UPV/EHU in Computer Science.
+My research interests are Astrodynamics and Machine Learning and my activities mainly involve spacecraft trajectory optimization, evolutionary computations, space dynamics and control, numerical simulation, orbital mechanics, meta-heuristics, and software development for space and maritime applications.

 Research